Skip to main content

 Represents the core guardians of the Charism:

-• The first level of the base supported on the “Rock” represents the Family Council who are the governance of the International Misericordia Family.
+• The first level of the base supported on the “Rock” represents the Family Council who is the governance of the International Misericordia Family.

 • The second level of the base represents the Mandated Committees and the Mission Contact People, who are the guardians of the Charism.